rehamilton/README_Generator/README.md

 ## Usage

-as a user
+AS A user
-I can create a readme
+I CAN create a readme
-so that users can learn more about the application
+So THAT users can learn more about the application

 ## Video